Droplet Breakup Against an Isolated Obstacle: Experimental Methods

 In untreated sample chambers, we observe that water droplets can stick to the PDMS chambers.
 To prevent adhesive forces, we coat the chambers with Aquapel which increases the hydrophobicity of the surfaces.
 The process works best when Aquapel flows through and is heated to 70$^{\circ}$C \cite{nawar_parallelizable_2020} for at least $20$ minutes.
 We also find that fresh Aquapel creates a less hydrophobic surface than Aquapel stored in a degassed syringe for at least $24$ hours.
 In addition, Aquapel spoils, visibly changes color, and loses its hydrophobicity after $\approx$ 2 weeks.
 Thus, we always use Aquapel within a few days after it arrives at the laboratory, but after storing overnight in the syringe.

 The microfluidic chamber experiments are recorded using a LEICA DMIRB microscope at 60 frames per second with a ThorLabs DCC1645C - USB 2.0 CMOS camera at $640 \times 512$ resolution.
 We used a $1.6\times$ objective (0.05 Numerical Aperture air lens) and a $1.5 \times$ zoom, resulting in videos with a scale of $5.28~\mu$m/pixel.
-These videos are processed by separating the images into three regions: the background which is ignored, the pink centers of the droplets, and the black border of each droplet, which is assigned to the pink droplet that the border encircles.
+These videos are processed by separating the images into three regions: the continuous phase which is ignored, the pink centers of the droplets, and the black border of each droplet, which is assigned to the pink region that the border encircles.
 We can detect when two or more droplets are in contact, and we reject droplets that are in contact with other droplets during collisions with an obstacle.
 After segmentation and particle tracking,\cite{crocker96} we have data on the droplet area, velocity, position relative to obstacles, whether the droplet broke, and if so, the sizes of the daughter droplets after the collision for 5,056 droplet-obstacle collisions.

 The droplet-obstacle collisions are obtained under several experimental conditions.
-The standard parameters are the following: obstacle radius $R=85$~$\mu$m, continuous phase viscosity $\eta_{\rm oil}=50$~cSt, and sample chamber thickness $z=85$~$\mu$m.
-In addition to the standard set of parameters, we also vary each parameter one at a time, investigating $\eta_{\rm oil}$=100~cSt by changing the silicon oil, $R$=60~$\mu$m and 120~$\mu$m, and $z$=45~$\mu$m.
+The standard parameters are the following: obstacle radius $R=85$~$\mu$m, continuous phase dynamic viscosity $\mu_{\rm oil}=480$~Pa$\cdot$s, and sample chamber thickness $z=85$~$\mu$m.
+In addition to the standard set of parameters, we also vary each parameter one at a time, investigating $\mu_{\rm oil}$=960~Pa$\cdot$s by changing the silicon oil, $R$=60~$\mu$m and 120~$\mu$m, and $z$=45~$\mu$m.
 Each experimental movie (Supplementary Video) contains multiple instances of droplet-obstacle collisions both with and without break up, depending on the experimental conditions.
-The velocity of droplets is modified by changing the background fluid pump rate, and the size of droplets is modified by controlling the relative flow rates between the background and droplet fluid \cite{Utada2007}.
+The velocity of droplets is modified by changing the continuous phase fluid pump rate, and the size of droplets is modified by controlling the relative flow rates between the continuous phase and droplet fluid \cite{Utada2007}.
 The angle of collision (later defined as the symmetry parameter in Sec.~\ref{results}) is spontaneously varied by droplets within each experiment as they move through the arrays since neighboring droplets slightly modify each others' flow paths.